What are internal models?

 We carried out a large-scale targeted review of banks’ internal models (the TRIM project) from 2016 to 2021.
 One of the aims was to ensure that banks comply with the requirements set by regulators, thereby reducing inconsistencies and unwarranted (i.e. non-risk-based) variability of risk-weighted assets.The targeted review of internal models (the TRIM project)

 We also explained how we understand the rules laid down for internal models in EU law in our Guide to internal models.

 Regulators decided to introduce an additional safeguard: the output floor.
-Once fully implemented in 2027, the output from internal models (i.e. the risk-weighted assets banks calculate by using such models) will not be allowed to fall below a certain threshold.
+Once fully implemented, the output from internal models (i.e. the risk-weighted assets banks calculate by using such models) will not be allowed to fall below a certain threshold.
 Regulators set this output floor at 72.5% of the risk-weighted assets for the same bank as calculated using the standardised approach.